Web players for ScreenPressor

-Now you can post lossless screencasts on your own site using ScreenPressor's Flash-based
+Now you can post lossless screencasts on your own site using ScreenPressor's in-browser web player.

-web player.

-Ordinary Flash video players (used at virtually all video sharing sites)
+Ordinary HTML5 and Flash video players (used at virtually all video sharing sites)

-use Flash's built-in video codecs (a very limited choice) and so cannot offer lossless
+use browser's and Flash's built-in video codecs - a very limited choice - and so cannot offer lossless

 video with reasonable bitrate.
 One has to either bear with quality loss or use lossy